 Check the rules of the country you’re travelling to for any additional restrictions or requirements before you travel.

-Travelling to NI with your pet after BREXIT
+Travelling to Northern Ireland with your pet after BREXIT

 Yeah… now it gets even more fun.

-After the BREXIT transition period (which ended on 31 December 2020), you will now need an AHC for each trip in order to take your dog or pet to Northern Ireland (unless you have an EU pet passport).
+You now need an AHC for each trip in order to take your dog or pet to Northern Ireland (unless it has an EU pet passport).

 EU Pet Passports for NI-based dogs